How to Get Ahead without Murdering Your Boss

 Arrowdynamics – training for managers and supervisors.
 Chris Whitecross shares, practical techniques to improve management skills and effectively deal with behavioural issues in the workplace.

-Australian Institute of Management – Career networks and professional development for managers
+Institute of Managers and Leaders Australia New Zealand – Career networks and professional development for managers

 CEO Institute – Career networks and professional development for CEOs